Last Updated: ()

 Turkey’s allure as a business destination is multifaceted.
 Its geographical position as a bridge between Europe and Asia offers unmatched access to multiple markets, including Europe, Central Asia, and the Middle East.
 This strategic advantage is complemented by Turkey’s modern infrastructure, competitive labor costs, and a burgeoning consumer market.

 The Turkish government is committed to fostering a pro-business environment.
-Recent reforms in investment laws and incentives are designed to attract foreign direct investment.
+Recent reforms in investment laws and incentives are designed to attract foreign direct investment (FDI).
 From reduced corporate tax rates to incentives for research and development, businesses in Turkey enjoy a supportive ecosystem that encourages growth and innovation.

 Moreover, Turkey’s membership in the Customs Union with the EU and its status as a candidate country for full EU membership present unique advantages in terms of trade regulations and tariffs.
 Investing in Turkey means having a foothold in a country that acts as a gateway to both established Western markets and rapidly growing Eastern markets.